Spotlight on Timothy Minton, M.D.

 Dr. Minton: First, I encourage my patients to have a positive attitude.
 I know it is a cliché but I tell every patient who receives a new negative diagnosis that it could always be worse, and in reality it always could be.
 I find patients that have more positive attitudes have better outcomes and quality of life.
 Second, I recommend they commit to a healthy lifestyle (diet, exercise, and no smoking) as no matter what type of medical problem they face their overall health will be a powerful force for recovery.

 SJ/C: Do you have a story where you thought, “this is why I choose to practice medicine?"

 Dr. Minton: There are many but one comes to mind…Several years ago I performed nasal reconstruction on a 14 year old girl who had a severely deformed nose due to an injury as a toddler.
 When she first came to see me it was clear that she had significant self-esteem problems related to her deformity and appearance.
 When I saw her several months after her reconstructive surgery she was like a different person – her posture, energy, and attitude had completely improved.
 It was very rewarding to know that surgery could have both a significant functional and psychological impact on someone’s life.

-Savannah Facial Plastic Surgery is part of the Georgia ENT Specialists practice, which provides comprehensive ENT/Head & Neck Surgery Care.
+Savannah Facial Plastic Surgery is part of the Georgia ENT Specialists practice, which provides comprehensive ENT/Head &

 I focus my individual practice on Functional and Cosmetic Nasal Surgery, Sinus Problems, Skin Cancer Management & Reconstruction, Pediatric and Adult Ear Reconstruction, and Surgical and Non-Surgical Facial Cosmetic Treatments.

-Family: Married with a daughter age 10 and son age 7
+Family: Married with a daughter and son

 Interest/Hobbies: Cycling, swimming, running, competing in triathlons, spending time with my family